educalo77/Ego-Toyota/README.md

 8- you may use REACT_APP_API = [https://egotoyota.herokuapp.com/](https://egotoyota.herokuapp.com/) and avoid steps incluiding api folder and creating DB with postgres.

+9- npm start in api folder (if your applying a local DB with postgres) and npm start inside client folder.
+The project will launch in [http://localhost:3001](http://localhost:3001).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts